Infinity Search: Approximate Vector Search with Projections on q-Metric Spaces: Introduction

 \end{itemize}

+We point out that $\infty$-metric spaces are often called ultrametric spaces and that the $\infty$-triangle inequality is often called the strong triangle inequality \citep{dovgoshey2025totally}.
+Ultrametric spaces are equivalent to the dendrograms used in hierarchical clustering \citep{draganov2025want}, a fact that may help to understand why search in ultrametric spaces exhibits complexity close to logarithmic.

+Because of (C1) we prefer to solve search problems in $q$-metric spaces with larger $q$.
+Because of (C2) we most prefer to solve search in $\infty$-metric spaces, thus the title of this paper.
+However, the data is what the data is and most problems in vector search involve dissimilarity functions that are not even metric \citep{zezula2006similarity}.
+We thus seek projection operators to map datasets into general $q$-metric or $\infty$-metric spaces.
+We propose to adopt the \emph{canonical projections} developed first for hierarchical clustering \citep{hierarchical-quasi-clustering, smith2016hierarchical, carlsson2017admissible} and generalized later to metric representations of network data \citep{segarra2019metricoriginal, 9054190}.

-The $q$-norm of a path is $q$-root of the sum of the distances in each hop elevated to the power of $q$, which in the limit of an $\infty$-metric space reduces the maximum of the dissimilarities in the path.
-We emphasize for clarity that the $q$-norm of a path has no relationship with the $q$-norm of the vector embeddings.
-As all norms do, this $q$-norm of the vector embeddings satisfies the standard triangle inequality.
+These canonical projections generate $q$-metric spaces by computing shortest $q$-norm paths linking any pair of points (Section \ref{section:metric_representation}).
+In particular, they generate $\infty$-metric spaces by computing shortest $\infty$-norm paths \footnote{We emphasize that the $q$-norm of a path is unrelated to the $q$-norm of the vector embeddings.
+As all norms do, the $q$-norm of the vector embeddings satisfies the \emph{standard} triangle inequality.}.
+These projections are deemed canonical because they are the only ones that abide to the (very justifiable) Axioms of Projection and Transformation \citep{segarra2019metricoriginal}.

-The canonical $q$-metric projection described in (C2) generates a $q$-metric space but there may be --indeed, we can construct -- other possible projection operators.
-To argue in favor of canonical projections we draw two axioms from the existing literature~\cite{carlsson2017admissible}.
 The Axiom of Projection states that the projection of a $q$-metric space should be the same $q$-metric space.
 The Axiom of Transformation states that the projection of a $q$-metric space must respect the partial ordering of original spaces.
 I.e., if the dissimilarities of a dataset dominate \emph{all} the dissimilarities of another, the $q$-metric distances of the projected datasets must satisfy the same relationship.
-Our next two contributions are theoretical results that follow from this axiomatic requirements
+To strengthen the case for using canonical projections, we provide a third contribution:

 \begin{itemize}